-Course Objectives: This course is introducing the basic concepts of signals and LTI system.
+Course Objectives: This course is introducing the basic concepts of signals and this course also introduces the LTI system.
 Introduces the Fourier series for the analysis of periodic signals, the Fourier transform for the analysis of non-periodic signals.
-To build an understanding of the concept of random variables, multiple random variables, random processes and their operations.
+The concept of Laplace transforms and its properties.
+To build an understanding of the concept of random variables, multiple random variables, random processes and their operations and To familiarize the student with the spectral characteristics of random processes and to determinelinear system response.